Feb 04

 At a recent GRTechLunch Laura Bergells and I were discussing Facebook Pages and the disappointment I had with the facebook change in function to prevent spamming by only allowing Pages/Businesses to connect with their fans through updates.

+As a business, you need more than a weblink.
 She helped me see it in a different way.
 And now here are some of my current thoughts as it applies to Facebook and businesses.
+You can also click here for some additional info.

 Why is this a good thing?

-As a business you want to maintain a quality appearance to your customers/fans.
+As a business you want to maintain a quality appearance to your customers/fans and the importance of EIN number cannot be denied.
 You do not want them to consider information from you to be spam.
 So by Facebook limiting the times a business can get infront of their fans, and the method for it (less obtrusive) they have prevented businesses from being spammy.
 Although it is still possible, but people will quickly unfan your business in that case.
 Facebook made the normal practice to be less spammy.

 Also your email newsletters, or sale fliers in a direct mail piece are considered to be spam and discarded without ever being read.
 Whereas the updates feature of a facebook page goes directly to the users inbox and in general has more chances of being read than a direct email from your business.